ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 :::

 :::info
-For the best user experience, avoid waiting for additional blocks once transactions are finalized on the TON Blockchain.
+For the best user experience, avoid waiting for additional blocks once transactions are finalized on TON Blockchain.
 Read more in the [Catchain.pdf](https://docs.ton.org/catchain.pdf#page=3).
 :::

 Quick jump to the core description of jetton processing: